n8owl/r-website/content/about.md

 The posts you’ll find here will mostly be in English, however Swedish or Spanish might occur.
 Feel free to contact me by [**LinkedIn**](https://www.linkedin.com/in/ruzica-gajic/).

 This blog was created using the R [**blogdown**](https://github.com/rstudio/blogdown) package.
+I found the article on [**www.storybench.org**](https://www.storybench.org/how-to-build-a-website-with-blogdown-in-r/) very useful when setting up the infrastructure for my website.
 The theme was forked from [@LukasJoswiak/etch](https://github.com/LukasJoswiak/etch) and later modified by me to better suit my needs.